uncefact/project-crm/website/docs/deliverables/ToR.md

 ## Working groups
 The Contributors working group consists of members who indicated their willingness to participate and have sufficient expertise.
 This working group will meet on a bi-weekly basis.
-Each area of focus will have an associated sub-working group with a lead.
+Each area of focus will have an associated sub-working group, or workstream, with a lead.
 The leads will be selected from those who have indicated their interest using the following criteria:

 * Capability (must have sufficient domain knowledge to do the job)
 * Capacity (must be able to allocate sufficient time to do the job) and
 * Neutrality (must be acceptable as independent / non-competitive to all team members)

-Sub-groups will meet as needed in order to contribute meaningfully towards the development of draft deliverables.
-Sub-working group leads will report on their progress to the Contributors working group at the bi-weekly meeting.
-Sub-groups include:
+Workstreams will meet as needed in order to contribute meaningfully towards the development of draft deliverables.
+Workstream leads will report on their progress to the Contributors working group at the bi-weekly meeting.
+Workstreams (sub-groups) include:
-1. Traceability interoperability - Zach
+1. Traceability Interoperability - Zachary Zeus
-2. CRM Sustainability claims mapping - Kim
+2. CRM Sustainability Claims Mapping - Kim Swanzey
-3. Implementation Pilot - Lithium supply chain originating in Australia - Prok
+3. Implementation Pilot - Lithium supply chain originating in Australia - Prokopiy (Prok) Vasilyev
 4. Implementation Pilot - Copper supply chain originating in Canada - TBD
 5. Implementation Pilot - Cobalt supply chain originating in DRC - TBD
-6. Legal analysis - will be required for all sub-groups - Jeanne
+6. Legal Analysis - Required for all workstreams - Dr. Jeanne Huang

 ## Deliverables